aramirezsalgado/aramirezsalgado/README.md

 ### Quote of the Day
 <!--QUOTE_START-->
-_Your daily quote will appear here..._
+_I am working so a daily quote will appear here..._
 <!--QUOTE_END-->

 ---